 - TIER 3: As a self-service platform, we also heavily encourage our clients to build and use their own black and white lists to help reduce impressions on sites where they are seeing a low performance on or that they deem to be fraudulent.
 As part of our Supported Services, Choozle users can also use third-party brand safety or viewability services, such as Moat, Peer39 or Integral Ad Science to further-reduce the risk of placing ads on sites who do not align with their campaign objectives.

 What Choozle Considers to Be Fraud

 Our average platform-wide CTR is 0.08 percent.
-Anything with a CTR over 1.5 percent where there are over 50 clicks will be investigated by the Ad Ops team.
+Anything with a CTR over 2.6 percent with greater than 50 clicks will be investigated by the Ad Ops team.
 The team will take into account publishers, sites, channels, creative quality, and ad group strategies during the investigation.

-Any win rate over 50 percent where 5,000+ impressions have been served will be investigated, and any site found to have an impression bot selling more impressions than were bid on will be blocked on the internal and network-levels.
+Any win rate over 80 percent where 5,000+ impressions have been served will be investigated, and any site found to engage in fraudulent behavior will be blocked on the internal and network-levels.

 As it applies to Fraud Prevention, our three-tier system still applies to CTV inventory.
 We look at bid and impression logs to ensure that there aren’t any anomalies that would indicate bad actors which is monitored by our Marketplace Quality team.
 This process outlined in the Fraud Prevention, Brand Safety, & Viewability one-pager.